History of Diest

 Diest in the Middle Ages

-A trading centre had been developing along the River Demer since the 11th century, which reached its peak in the 14th and 15th century.
-This was primarily due to the excellent location: on a river, the Demer, and on the important trade route, Bruges - Cologne.
+A trading centre had been developing along the Demer River since the 11th century, which reached its peak in the 14th and 15th century.
+This was primarily due to the excellent location: on a river, the Demer, and on the important trade route from Bruges to Cologne.

-Between 1168 and 1190, the Lord of Diest became the vassal of the bishop of Cologne in the hope of being protected in this way against the Duke of Brabant, who was always out to expand his territory.
+Between 1168 and 1190, the Lord of Diest became the vassal of the bishop of Cologne hoping this would protect him from the Duke of Brabant, who was always out to expand his territory.

 Nonetheless, it was Hendrik I, Duke of Brabant, who granted the city a freedom charter in 1229.
 This increasingly aggravated relations between Diest and Cologne.

 In the 14th and 15th centuries the city was at its most flourishing.
 This prosperity was generated by a thriving agricultural market, the interregional grain and cattle markets, but especially by the cloth industry and trade.
-Diest cloth was found on almost all large Western European markets.
+Diest cloth was found at almost all major Western European markets.

 Through an exchange, Engelbert, Count of Nassau, acquired Diest in 1499.
 From 1530, one of Engelbert's successors, René van Chàlon, also used the title 'Prince of Orange'.
 The princes of Orange-Nassau retained possession of Diest until 1795 when the Southern Netherlands were added to France.